 Next up for your arsenal is a slim, sharp, boning knife.
 Measuring 5-6”, these knives are very narrow compared to the others.
 Of course, these blades are used to remove the bones from any meat you prepare in your kitchen.

 Generally speaking, the more rigid boning knives are suited for beef, pork, and the like, while the more flexible blades generally work best with more delicate meats such as fish and poultry.

-Regardless of your personal preference, this knife will allow you to maneuver the blade around whatever delicious piece of fish, poultry, or other meat you have on hand without making it look like you removed the bones with a mismanaged broadsword.
+Regardless of your personal preference, this knife will let you maneuver the blade around whatever delicious piece of fish, poultry, or other meat you have on hand without making it look like you removed the bones with a mismanaged broadsword.

 Continuing to work our way up the knife tree, the next one you should inspect for a prospective set is the hailed chef’s knife.
 By far the most important item for your tool belt, this 8” curved blade is certainly the workhorse of the kitchen.

 Any cutting job too large for the paring knife automatically graduates to the chef’s knife.
 You can use a chef’s knife for almost any cutting task, including mincing, slicing, chopping vegetables, slicing meat, even cleaving through bone.

 (We don’t actually recommend that you cut through bone but technically, it would be possible, but some type of a cleaver would be a better tool for that job.)